Lancaster Canal Tramroad: Preserved remains

 A well-preserved section of track from the south side of the McKenzie Inn on Station Road in Bamber Bridge was taken up and relaid in Worden Park in Leyland.
 Plates and stone sleepers are in South Ribble Museum in Leyland and the Harris Museum in Preston.
 The Harris Museum also has a model of a wagon and a wheel and axle of a wagon recovered from the bed of the River Ribble (Clegg et al., 2001).
 They had lain there since an accident involving the failure of the endless chain on the Avenham Incline, which caused a train of wagons to run away and plunge into the river at the bottom.

 A later (>1885?) enlargement of the tunnel under Fishergate (Moss, 1968) continues in use for vehicle access to the Fishergate Shopping Centre car park – it formerly accessed the Lancashire and Yorkshire Railway's Butler Street goods yard (Biddle, 1989).
 Part of a support for a bridge over Garden Street remains.
 A path on the northern edge of Avenham Park follows the route of the tramway, down the Avenham Incline and over the River Ribble on the unique concrete trestle and spar bridge that still retains structural features of the original wooden structure.
 The footpath continues along the flood plain embankment to the Penwortham Incline.

-In February 2019, the tram bridge was closed when an inspection revealed cracks putting the bridge at risk of collapse.
+Tram Bridge

+1966 Tram Bridge Reconstruction and Pedestrian Use

+In 1966, following the significant deterioration of the 1936 timber deck, Preston Corporation commissioned a reconstruction of the bridge.
+This featured a pre-stressed, pre-cast concrete deck and steel parapets.
+It was designed specifically to facilitate public pedestrian and cycle access, rather than supporting heavy industrial traffic.

+The 1966 bridge served as a vital public link between Avenham Park and Penwortham for 53 years.
+However, by the 2010s, the structure began to exhibit signs of critical fatigue.
+A formal inspection conducted in 2019 identified more than 200 defects including severe fractures in the pre-stressed beams and "spalling" (the degrading and crumbling of concrete supports).
+These findings and the fear of collapse led to an immediate closure of the bridge on safety grounds.

+2026 Replacement Tram Bridge

+The replacement Tram Bridge was funded through Preston City Council's £20 million Levelling Up grant.
+The new 125-metre weathering steel bridge was designed by Studio John Bridge and DYSE Structural Engineers, and was lifted into place in December 2025.
+It opened to the public on 22 May 2026, restoring the active travel link between Avenham Park and South Ribble.